noah-art3mis/prophetic-strategies/README.md

       - content: "We have expressed this by placing a rough breathing in parenthesis in α' φ', namely that the Other homologates it as such, homologates it as message, authenticates it as a joke."
       - embedding: { ... }
 ```

-## Findings

--   sentence-transformers interacts unfavourably with streamlit.
--   Anecdotally, more examples make the model respond in more diverse ways.